Frequently Asked Questions

 The registration fee (paid to the registration company) is non-refundable after registration is received.
 If you change your mind after attending the first class, you will receive a refund for 90% of your paid tuition.
 There will also be a small $5 to $10 fee for supplies given to your child on the 1st class.
 No refunds after attending the 2nd class.

-My child is not old enough to start kindergarten in the Fall of 2022, but has a strong interest in reading.
+My child is not old enough to start kindergarten in the Fall, but has a strong interest in reading.
 Can I still enroll him in the class?

 No. The reading classes are designed to be taken the year before kindergarten.